-“Welcome” to our home!
+“Welcome” to our new home!
 You’ll quickly see that what drew us to this little oasis just south of the Twin Cities was not the condition of the home, but all of the space!
 Room to garden, grow sweet corn and hay, to have a few animals and to let the kids roam and explore.

 The quarter mile long driveway brings you to a classic little barn that we hope to use for chickens next summer.

 But the home is in good condition, and with some cosmetic updating we are comfortably living it in.
-We hope to do a “major” renovation in a couple of years so are trying not to spend too much money on things that may get torn out.
+We hope to do a “major” renovation in a couple of years so we’re trying not to spend too much money on things that may get torn out.

 So lets go inside and you can see what it looked like the day we moved in last April…